lino-framework/book/docs/dev/env.rst

 How to switch to the development version of Atelier
 ===================================================

-The :ref:`atelier` package has been automatically installed as a dependency of :mod:`lino`.
-That is, you are using the officially released PyPI version. :ref:`atelier` is more or less stable, but one day we might decide that you should rather switch to the development version.
+The :mod:`atelier` package had been automatically installed together with :mod:`lino`.
+That is, you are using the *PyPI* version of Atelier.
+That's usually okay because Atelier is more or less stable.
+But one day we might decide that you should rather switch to the *development* version.

 Doing this is easy: